subwaymatch/nextjs-with-sqljs-example/README.md

 This is a barebone example of how to use [sql.js](https://github.com/sql-js/sql.js) in [Next.js](https://github.com/vercel/next.js/).

-Wait, what the heck is [sql.js](https://github.com/sql-js/sql.js)? [sql.js](https://github.com/sql-js/sql.js) is SQLite compiled to WebAssembly.
-This enables SQLite to be run entirely in the browser. ✨
+[sql.js](https://github.com/sql-js/sql.js) is SQLite compiled to WebAssembly.
+This enables SQLite to run entirely in the browser. ✨

 This repo is largely based on [@lovasoa](https://github.com/lovasoa)'s [react-sqljs-demo example](https://github.com/sql-js/react-sqljs-demo).